If you are facing garnishment in Mississippi, the process is completely avoidable.

 You may be relieved to know that Mississippi law limits the amount that may be taken from your paycheck.
 Under the law, your creditors may only take the lesser of: 25 percent of your disposable earnings or 30 times the federal minimum wage.
 Your disposable earnings are the portions of your paycheck left over after taxes and other deductions have been taken out.

 In addition to limiting the amount that may be taken from your paycheck, Mississippi law also protects you from immediate wage garnishment.
-The law prevents the first garnishment deduction from occuring for 30 days after you have been served with a garnishment.
+The law prevents the first garnishment deduction from occurring for 30 days after you have been served with a garnishment.
 This can give you some time to take steps to avoid the garnishment process.

 How garnishment may be avoided